“Labor Omnia Vincit” McKay Law

 Identify Witnesses

-Bystanders, other drivers, anyone who saw the crash or the fleeing vehicle are critical.
+Bystanders, other drivers, anyone who saw the crash or the fleeing vehicle provide essential evidence.

 Photograph the Scene